 Antarctica (Cold)

-The world's last continent is subject to international treaties that no single country can claim it.
-Yet most developed nations have scientific settlements on the cold, dry and mostly inhospitable land (38).
+The world's last continent is subject to international treaties that no single country can claim.
+Yet most developed nations have scientific settlements on the cold, dry, and mostly inhospitable land.
 What little life there is clings to the boundaries of where the land meets the sea and a few rocky outcrops.
 This includes penguins, albatrosses, seals, some species of gull and tern, and many types of insect.
 The interior is a different matter entirely.
 Covered in year-round snow and ice which is, in places, nearly 2km thick (1.2 miles) it is surprisingly one of the driest places on Earth.
-There is little precipitation and the snow and ice present has built up over hundreds of thousands of years.
-Rather than four seasons, it has just two: summer where it is always sunny where the sun never sets, and winter where it is always dark and the sun never rises.
-It's at the pole, so experiences the most extreme conditions of the planet.
+There is little precipitation, and the snow and ice present have built up over hundreds of thousands of years.
+Rather than four seasons, it has just two: summer, where it is always sunny, and the sun never sets, and winter, where it is always dark, and the sun never rises.
+It's at the pole, so it experiences the most extreme conditions of the planet.
 This especially means the temperatures.
-In 1983, the Russian Vostok Station recorded the coldest ever temperature on planet Earth at -89.2 �C (which is -129�F).
-In 2010, satellite data appeared to suggest a lower temperature than this was recorded but it was never confirmed or backed up by other data (39).
+In 1983, the Russian Vostok Station recorded the coldest ever temperature on planet Earth at -89.2°C (which is -129°F).
+In 2010, satellite data appeared to suggest a lower temperature than this was recorded, but it was never confirmed or backed up by other data.

 Asia: Gobi (Cold)